 People leave telling us that they feel more connected to our brothers and sisters around the world and moved by all that Christ can accomplish through us.

-Multimedia presentations provide an introduction to MDA and inspiring stories from doctors who have served in Africa, Papua New Guinea, Thailand and Latin America.
-Speakers are currently available in Arizona, California, Florida, Idaho, Illinois, Louisiana, Minnesota, Oregon, Washington and Wisconsin.
+Multimedia presentations provide an introduction to MDA and inspiring stories from doctors who have served in countries around the world.
+Speakers are currently available in many locations across the United States.
+Contact our office to see if a speaker can be arranged for your organization, parish or school.
 Learn how Catholic lay people are engaged in the healing ministry of our Church around the world.

 Please book one to three months in advance.
 Contact our office for specifics.